Aug 11, 2008 |

 Dr. Rodgers tells parents about ways to keep children from becoming obese and suggests a visit to a health care provider to find out if there is reason for concern.

 America's children are heavier than ever.
 Consequently, many of them are at risk for health problems as adults.
 As parents, we can take steps to help our children avoid becoming obese as they grow up.

 Hi, I'm Dr. Griffin Rodgers, bringing you Healthy Moments from the NIH.
 I'm the director of the National Institute of Diabetes and Digestive and Kidney Diseases.

-To learn more, visit our website at the NIDDK.
+And for more tips, visit our website at NIDDK or majic1023.com.
 This is Dr. Griffin Rodgers.
 Join me next week for more Healthy Moments.